Joint Russian-U.S. crew blasts off for space station

 The Soyuz rocket and capsule lifted off at 4:58 p.m.
-EDT on an express route to the station, which orbits about 250 miles above Earth.
+EDT/2058 GMT on an express route to the station, which orbits about 250 miles (about 400 km) above Earth.

 Veteran Russian commander Oleg Kotov and rookies Sergey Ryazanskiy of Russia and Michael Hopkins of the United States were expected to reach the outpost less than six hours after liftoff.
 Only two other crews have made the journey as quickly.
 Previous Soyuz capsules took two days of orbital maneuvers to reach the station.